Maze: Solve the World's Most Challenging Puzzle

-The Contest
+Contest

 A contest to win $10,000 was released with the book in October, 1985.
 The contest ended September 1, 1987, which was an extension of the original contest deadline.
-In early January 1988, Ventura Associates, Inc. sent a letter to the winners of the contest stating that twelve entrants "were equally close to guessing the correct solutions."
+In early January 1988, Ventura Associates, Inc. sent a letter to the winners of the contest stating that twelve entrants "were equally close to guessing the correct solutions".
 The $10,000 prize was split between these twelve, all of whom discovered the correct path, but not the solution to the riddle.

-If inquired before November 1, 1987, Ventura Associates would have sent one or two letters containing clues to the Riddle found in Room #45.
+Until November 1, 1987, Ventura Associates sent one or two letters containing clues to the riddle found in Room #45 on request.